Jacse/themes-for-brackets/README.md

 How to make you own theme
 ==================
-Creating your own theme is easy.
+Creating your own theme is easy.<br/>
-Have a look at Pawel's bare Brackets theme [here](https://github.com/trimek/BearTheme/blob/master/BearTheme.css).
+Have a look at Pawel's bare Brackets theme [here](https://github.com/trimek/BearTheme/blob/master/BearTheme.css).<br/>
 Copy it, customize it and add it to the themes folder (on windows it is located at C:\Users\[USERNAME]\AppData\Roaming\Brackets\extensions\user\themes-for-brackets\themes).